AlexMielke1988/Morph_Repertoire/Readme.md

 #save.image("~/repertoire_save.RData")
 ```

-Looks to me as if, indeed, there is a small increase in prediction
+Looks to me as if, when looking at accuracy by token, gesture actions
-accuracy when using the morphs (at least, there is no decrease).
-This
+perform better in learning goals.
+However, that is only half the
+picture - when looking at the average performance across goals, morphs
-would indicate that using the morphs improves out prediction accuracy.
+produce better results.
+This would indicate that morphs perform better
+in correctly classifying rare goals, probably because Naive Bayes always
+assigns the most common goal to any element, so the higher split of the
+morphs allows for most detailed statistical learning.

 ``` r
 target_improved <-